 - a passionate educator in search of technology to support talent development and social action in teens.

 Hey there!
-I’m Lou Lahana and I’m the Technology Coordinator at the Island School located on the Lower East Side of Manhattan.
-This website is here to support my social action curriculum for a bunch of bright and spunky middle schoolers.
+I’m Dr. Lou Lahana, Ed.D., and I’m the Technology Coordinator at the Island School located on the Lower East Side of Manhattan.
+This website is here to support my social action Makerspace for a bunch of bright and spunky middle schoolers.
 Feel free to borrow my ideas (but give me credit!) and contact me with any questions lou.lahana(at)gmail.com.
 In my efforts to protect copyright holders, I have placed passwords on certain material.
 If you are an educator wishing to use the material, contact me for more info.

 6th Grade Student Britney gains recognition for her Insect-eating documentary produced by The Techbrarian: